navapbc/template-infra/infra/README.md

 - Compares the current configuration to the prior state and noting any differences.
 - Proposes a set of change actions that should, if applied, make the remote objects match the configuration.

+It is safe to run this command multiple times.

-&nbsp;&nbsp;The `terraform apply` command executes the actions proposed in a Terraform plan.
+&nbsp;&nbsp;The `terraform apply` command executes the actions proposed in a Terraform plan deploying the infrastructure specified in the configuraiton.
+Use with caution.
+The configuration becomes idempotent once a subsequent apply returns 0 changes.

 <span style="color:red"> ---- DANGER ----</span>\
 In a non-development environment comment out a resource to destroy, destroy should only be used as a way to cleanup a development environment. e.g. a developers workspace after they are done with it.